Brian McLaren: Education and career

 In 2011, McLaren defended Rob Bell's controversial book Love Wins against critiques from figures such as Albert Mohler, who argued that Bell advocated universalism.

 In 2013, McLaren stated that he did not believe homosexual conduct to be sinful.

+In 2015, McLaren was recognized by Time magazine as one of the 25 Most Influential Evangelicals in America.

 Personal life

-McLaren is married and has four children.
+McLaren is married and has four children and five grandchildren.
 In September 2012, McLaren led a commitment ceremony for his son Trevor and partner Owen Ryan at the Audubon Naturalist Society in Chevy Chase, Maryland.